MustafaBerkPolat/asthma-2019/readme.md

-# Socioeconomic and Environmental Determinants of Asthma: Asthma Hospitalization and ER Visit Analysis for 2019 Data
+# Socioeconomic and Environmental Determinants of Asthma ER Visits and Hospitalizations (U.S. Counties, 2019)

 ## Overview

-Asthma is a chronic respiratory track condition that is classified as ambulatory case sensitive.
+Asthma is a chronic respiratory tract condition that is classified as ambulatory case sensitive.
 This designation indicates that the vast majority of asthma-related hospitalizations and ER visits are preventable through timely and effective outpatient care.
 Despite the availability of effective treatments, preventable hospitalizations persist, serving as a proxy for failures in outpatient management.
 The severity of the condition is exacerbated by upstream determinants such as poverty, environmental quality, and healthcare accessibility, transforming a manageable chronic condition into an acute medical emergency.
 This research project serves to investigate the connections between socioeconomic status, environment and housing, access to care and how these factors play into asthma-related ER and hospitalization rates.